 - 7.1 Pupils with 90% or less attendance are classified as Persistent Absence (PA).
 PA includes both authorised and unauthorised absences. - 7.2 Pupils with 50% or less attendance are classified as Severe Absence (SA).
 SA includes both authorised and unauthorised absences - 7.3 All PA pupils will have bespoke action plans to try to improve their attendance to above 97%.
-This will be monitored by the School Administrator with the support of XXX (Attendance Champion).
-Pupils who are PA will be discussed as a potential concern at weekly or fortnightly attendance review meetings.
-Where pupils have an identified special educational need, the schools SENDCO will also provide support, so that the impact of needs are clearly understood and appropriate, supportive actions are taken. - 7.4 The school's strategy for tackling persistent absence, can be found in Appendix 7.
+This will be monitored by Carolyn Standen with the support of Emily Gulliford.
+Pupils who are PA will be discussed as a potential concern at monthly attendance review meetings.
+Where pupils have an identified special educational need, the schools SENCO will also provide support, so that the impact of needs are clearly understood and appropriate, supportive actions are taken. - 7.4 The school's strategy for tackling persistent absence, can be found in Appendix 7.

-8. Following Up Absence and Taking Statutory Action
+8 Following Up Absence and Taking Statutory Action